 Project Name ID FFY 2022 Funding FFY 2022 Work Progress and Products FFY 2023 Funding FFY 2023 Planned Work Progress and Products Performance-Based Planning and Programming 8823 \$125,000 Conducted analysis, made presentations, and developed documents to help the MPO set or update targets for federally required roadway safety, transit safety, transit asset management, congestion, and emissions \$11 7, 000 Support the MPO in setting targets for federally required measures and other measures, as requested.
 Analyze data and prepare related presentations, memoranda, and other supporting documents and materials performance measures.
 Began analyzing data to support target-setting for other federally required performance measures Enhance activities to integrate performance management into MPO project and program evaluations, to manage data, and to anticipate and monitor the outcomes of MPO Incorporated information about federally required measures and other metrics in the Needs Assessment for Destination 2050, the MPO's next LRTP Produce or update performance reports, such as those required for the LRTP and TIP.
-Coordinated with MassDOT, the MBTA, CATA, MWRTA, FHWA, and other stakeholders on target setting and other PBPP topics Develop and/or update MPO applications that include performance data Analyzed project-level data and created a performance report for the FFYs 2023-27 TIP Explore other measures and methods that the MPO could incorporate into its PBPP process, as well as tools the MPO can apply to PBPP work Developed the Full Performance Period CMAQ Progress Report for the first federal performance period and the CMAQ Performance Plan for the second federal Develop or update materials to explain PBPP concepts an activities, including the MPO's PBPP web page e Explored the functionality and potential applications of Conveyal destination access analysis software Coordinate with MPO program managers, MPO board members, MassDOT, the region's public transportation providers, other states and MPOs, federal agencies, and Monitored federal guidance and identified ways to integrate PBPP into MPO processes, including TIP and LRTP other partners to research measures, identify investment strategies, set targets, and otherwise implement PBPP practices Updated data and content in the MPO's Performance Dashboard and on the PBPP page of the MPO website Explored software applications to support performance management, target setting, and methods for displaying performance data Attended conferences and webinars and participated in working groups to learn ways to expand the MPO's PBPP practice Updated data and content in the MPO's Performance Work with fellow staff, the MPO, and other stakeholders to link MPO investment processes more closely to performance outcomes.
-Produce memoranda and management, target setting, and methods for displaying presentations describing related recommendations
+Coordinated with MassDOT, the MBTA, CATA, MWRTA, FHWA, and other stakeholders on target setting and other PBPP topics Develop and/or update MPO applications that include performance data Analyzed project-level data and created a performance report for the FFYs 2023-27 TIP Explore other measures and methods that the MPO could incorporate into its PBPP process, as well as tools the MPO can apply to PBPP work Developed the Full Performance Period CMAQ Progress Report for the first federal performance period and the CMAQ Performance Plan for the second federal Develop or update materials to explain PBPP concepts of activities, including the MPO's PBPP web page e Explored the functionality and potential applications of Conveyal destination access analysis software Coordinate with MPO program managers, MPO board members, MassDOT, the region's public transportation providers, other states and MPOs, federal agencies, and Monitored federal guidance and identified ways to integrate PBPP into MPO processes, including TIP and LRTP other partners to research measures, identify investment strategies, set targets, and otherwise implement PBPP practices development Updated data and content in the MPO's Performance Dashboard and on the PBPP page of the MPO website Work with fellow staff, the MPO, and other stakeholders to link MPO investment processes more closely to performance outcomes.
+Produce memoranda and management, target setting, and methods for displate performance data • Attended conferences and webinars and participate Explored software applications to support performance management, target setting, and methods for displaying performance data presentations describing related recommendations Attended conferences and webinars and participated in working groups to learn ways to expand the MPO's PBPP practice